Conveuropean logo

 Rome Italy

-One of my favorite European cities is Rome, because I love history and when you walk around this city you can see the ancient Rome remains everywhere.
-A place a really liked during the visit in the summer of 07 was the "Foro Romano".
-As you can see here it was a very sunny day and the view was just magnificent!.
+One of my favorite European cities is Rome, because I love history, and when you walk around this city, you can see ancient Roman remains everywhere.
+A place I really liked during the visit in the summer of 07 was the "Foro Romano".
+As you can see here, it was a very sunny day, and the view was just magnificent!

 Snow lake in Chamonix Mont-Blanc

-In January 07 we went to a paid Ski trip to Courmayeur in Italy.
-One day when the sport guys where Skiing we went with J.B. and M.G. to do some site seeing in Chamonix Mont-Blanc.
-Actually we wanted to go to Geneve, but the bus schedule didn't work out so we end-up here.
-Anyway, it was worth it, we took a small train, went up to the mountain and we saw this beautiful snow lake.
+In January 2007 we went on a paid ski trip to Courmayeur in Italy.
+One day when the sport guys were skiing we went with J.B. and M.G. to do some sightseeing in Chamonix Mont-Blanc.
+Actually we wanted to go to Geneva, but the bus schedule didn't work out so we ended up here.
+Anyway, it was worth it.
+We took a small train, went up to the mountain, and we saw this beautiful snow lake.

 Giant's Causeway, Northern Ireland

 The only time I have been in the "North" (Northern Ireland, for the locals) was in November 06.
-One of the most interesting parts of the trip was to go to the "Giant's Causeway", where the lava formations created these particular shapes that you can see on this picture.
+One of the most interesting parts of the trip was going to the "Giant's Causeway", where the lava formations created these particular shapes that you can see on this picture.

 Prehistoric Newgrange